adjustamat/DiffLinesCounter/README.md

 - Shows the number of modified files.
 - Real-time updates as you modify the code.
 - Click to manually update the line count.

-## Installation 🔧

-1. Navigate to the JetBrains Plugin Repository from your IntelliJ IDEA or use the [link here](https://plugins.jetbrains.com/plugin/22879).
-2. In the search bar, type `DiffLinesCounter` and hit enter.
-3. Click on `Install` to add the plugin to your IDE.
-4. Restart IntelliJ IDEA for the changes to take effect.

 ## Usage 🛠️